ammarwa/IPC-Perf-Evaluation/README.md

 This assignment introduced me to alot of performance analysis that will help me alot, but I suggest that the best that if we had a code to optimize and try to achieve the same result with higher IPC instead of trying to get any non useful code.

+testRD.c is the file containing the code. run.sh is a ready sh file to get a very huge matrix online and try the code on it.